Regularized joint mixture models: Abstract

 \section{Abstract}

-Regularized regression models, such as the lasso and variants, are well studied and, under appropriate conditions, offer fast and statistically interpretable results.
+Regularized regression models are well studied and, under appropriate conditions, offer fast and statistically interpretable results.
 However, large data in many applications are heterogeneous in the sense of harboring distributional differences between latent groups.
-Then, the assumption that the conditional distribution of response $Y$ given features $X$ is the same for all samples may not hold (even approximately).
+Then, the assumption that the conditional distribution of response $Y$ given features $X$ is the same for all samples may not hold.
 Furthermore, in scientific applications, the covariance structure of the features may contain important signals and its learning is also affected by latent group structure.
-We propose a class of regularized mixture models for paired data of the form $(X,Y)$ that couples together the distribution of $X$ (modeled using sparse graphical models) and the conditional $Y \mid X$ (modeled using sparse regression).
-Both the regression and graphical models are specific to the latent groups and model parameters are estimated jointly (hence we call the approach ``regularized joint mixtures").
+We propose a class of mixture models for paired data $(X,Y)$ that couples together the distribution of $X$ (using sparse graphical models) and the conditional $Y \mid X$ (using sparse regression models).
+The regression and graphical models are specific to the latent groups and model parameters are estimated jointly (hence the name ``regularized joint mixtures").
 This allows signals in either or both of the feature distribution and regression model to inform learning of latent structure and provides automatic control of confounding by such structure.
 Estimation is handled via an expectation-maximization algorithm, whose convergence is established theoretically.
 We illustrate the key ideas via empirical examples.
+An R package is available at \url{https://github.com/k-perrakis/regjmix}.